aodr3w/page-analysis-api/README.md

 ```

-Note: The output will vary based on the LLM in use and the content of the provided page.

 Notes

+*  The output will vary based on the LLM in use and the content of the provided page.

-•	You can configure which LLM (model) Ollama uses by modifying the Go client code (llm.NewClient()).
+*	You can configure which LLM (model) Ollama uses by modifying the Go client code (llm.NewClient()).

-•	If you want to extract only certain parts of the HTML (e.g., <body>), you can modify the fetching logic in fetchHTML or use an HTML parser for more robust parsing.
+*	If you want to extract only certain parts of the HTML (e.g., <body>), you can modify the fetching logic in fetchHTML or use an HTML parser for more robust parsing.

-•	The above example shows a simplified prompt and response.
+*	The above example shows a simplified prompt and response.
 Actual usage can involve more complex instructions or formatting for the LLM.